 A Garden for the Community

-The Garden’s mission is connecting plants and people to improve communities.
+The Garden’s mission is connecting people with plants to improve communities.

 A group of botanists, horticulturists and interested citizens banded together to form the Lewis Ginter Botanical Garden, Inc. to uphold the will of Arents.
 A lawsuit ensued.
 An amicable settlement allowed the formation of the Garden.
-The Lewis Ginter Botanical Garden was chartered by court decree.
+The Lewis Ginter Botanical Garden was chartered by court decree in 1984.

 Mary Garland Smith died at the age of 100.
 The city of Richmond took possession of the property.
 The city investigated plans for a botanical garden but none of them came to fruition and the property languished.